 The 8MP rear camera on the Galaxy S3 also got props for its features, including its Burst Mode that let owners capture up to 20 shots of a scene in rapid succession.

 However, not everything about the phone was widely praised.
 Many reviewers didn’t like the plastic material on the back of the phone.
 Thankfully, Samsung decided to ditch it for glass for its current flagships.

 The Galaxy S3 and President Trump

 A few weeks later, the White House’s director of social media, Dan Scavino Jr, indicated that President Trump “has been using his new iPhone for the past couple of weeks on Twitter.”
-While POTUS might have ditched the Samsung Galaxy S3 for the iPhone, there’s been no indication if the actual security of that new device has been beefed up.

-The Galaxy S3 at seven
+The Galaxy S3 nine years out